rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 ---
 title: Architecting React Applications - What I learned from my experience as a Web developer
 date: "2019-04-11T22:12:03.284Z"
-description: React has always been popular for its short learning curve and fantastic easy to use APIs.
-But if you have been working with our popular javascript library ( yes, it is not a framework - yet ) for a while now, you might agree with me on this one as well -- If you don't pay attention to it's structure it will soon become an unmaintainable mess.
+description: React has always been popular for its short learning curve and easy to use APIs.
+But if you have been working with this popular javascript library for a while now, you might agree with me on this one as well -- If you don't pay attention to it's structure it will soon become an unmaintainable mess.
 path: "/articles/architecting-react-applications/"
 ---